Head Start at The Family Conservancy

 TFC’s role with Head Start on the Missouri side of the Kansas City Metro has recently gone through some changes, but our coaches, trainers and specialists continue to support Missouri Head Start programs by providing professional development and mental health support to teachers and programs.

-In 2020, this work is impacting hundreds of Head Start teachers and thousands of Head Start children on the Missouri side of the metro.
+Each year, this work is impacts hundreds of Head Start teachers and thousands of Head Start children throughout the Metro.